Call for a Free Estimate (704) 289-7792

 Sub-panels are like a waypoint to direct electrical power to a different part of your premises.
 They perform a lot of the same tasks as the main panel, such as ensuring electrical appliances don’t get fried by power surges.
 Just like the main panel, the sub-panel contains a series of fuses and circuit breakers that interrupt the flow if they detect too large a current passing through them.

-Sub-panels don’t provide their own energy to a house but instead operate off the power from the main panel.
+Another difference between the main breaker box and the secondary breaker box is that the secondary breaker box does not provide its own energy to a house but instead operates off the power from the main breaker box.
 The main panel is directly connected to the point of entrance to a building, and all sub-panels feed off that connection.
 However, the sub-panel provides a useful methodology for installing outlets that help you organize your electrical system into something more manageable.

 Generally, using a sub-panel over the main panel offers a lot of flexibility for your home’s electrical systems.
 There are a few extremely common use-cases that we encounter when it comes to installing sub-panels.
 Among these are: